Stephen G. Brush

-Stephen George Brush (born February 12, 1935) is a scholar in the field of history of science whose career spanned the late twentieth and early twenty-first century.
+Stephen George Brush (born February 12, 1935) is a historian of science whose career spanned the late twentieth and early twenty-first century.
 His research resulted in hundreds of journal articles and over a dozen books.

 Life and career

-Brush was born in Bangor, Maine, USA and he studied Physics and Chemistry at Harvard University, earning a Bachelor of Science in Physics at the age of 20 in 1955.
-He was selected as a Rhodes Scholar and he earned his Doctor of Philosophy (D. Phil.) in theoretical physics from the University of Oxford in England in 1958.
-He was a National Science Foundation Postdoctoral Fellow at Imperial College London from 1958-1959.
+Brush was born in Bangor, Maine, United States, and he studied physics and chemistry at Harvard University, earning a Bachelor of Science in physics at the age of 20 in 1955.
+He was selected as a Rhodes Scholar and he earned his Doctor of Philosophy (D.Phil.) in theoretical physics from the University of Oxford in England in 1958.
+He was a National Science Foundation Postdoctoral Fellow at Imperial College London from 1958 to 1959.

-Brush worked as a physicist at the Lawrence Livermore National Laboratory in California in the area of statistical mechanics and plasma physics for six years, 1959-1965.
-In 1965 he returned to New England, as a lecturer in Physics at Harvard University.
+Brush worked as a physicist at the Lawrence Livermore National Laboratory in California in the area of statistical mechanics and plasma physics for six years, 1959–1965.
+In 1965 he returned to New England, as a lecturer in physics at Harvard University.
 There he was involved in the development of a high school physics curriculum called Harvard Project Physics, which used stories from the history of physics to engage students.

 In 1968 Brush accepted a tenure track faculty appointment in history of science at the University of Maryland, College Park.
-He held a unique joint appointment in the History department and in the Institute for Physical Science and Technology, and he received recognition as a Distinguished Scholar-Teacher (1980-1981) and Distinguished University Professor (1995).
+He held a unique joint appointment in the History department and in the Institute for Physical Science and Technology, and he received recognition as a Distinguished Scholar-Teacher (1980–1981) and Distinguished University Professor (1995).
 During his time at the University of Maryland, Brush worked to eliminate discriminatory practices, recognize cultural diversity, and improve undergraduate education.

 Brush retired from the University of Maryland in 2007 after 39 years.
 At retirement he held the rank of tenured full professor, with the title Distinguished Professor of the History of Science.
-In his role as Distinguished Professor, Dr. Brush was selected as a guest speaker for a special Mathematics lecture held on the College Park campus on November 7, 2003 which can be viewed on YouTube.
+In his role as Distinguished Professor, Dr. Brush was selected as a guest speaker for a special Mathematics lecture held on the College Park campus on November 7, 2003, which can be viewed on YouTube.

-Brush was active in university service during his career at the University of Maryland, including serving as President of the campus chapter of the American Association of University Professors (1979-1980), chair of the Faculty Council (1982-1983), elected to represent the History Department of College Park campus' University Senate (1991).
-He also chaired the Human Relations committee of the Senate (1991-1992, 1993-1994, 2004–2005).
+Brush was active in university service during his career at the University of Maryland, including serving as president of the campus chapter of the American Association of University Professors (1979–1980), chair of the Faculty Council (1982–1983), elected to represent the History Department of College Park campus' University Senate (1991).
+He also chaired the Human Relations committee of the Senate (1991–1992, 1993–1994, 2004–2005).
 Brush had a particular interest in the history of physics, and was the founder and former co-editor of the American Physical Society's History of Physics Newsletter.
-He was very active in professional organizations for physics and history of science, and served a term as President of the international History of Science Society from 1990-1991.
+He was very active in professional organizations for physics and history of science, and served a term as president of the international History of Science Society from 1990 to 1991.

 Since 2013, Brush has been listed on the Advisory Council of the National Center for Science Education.